scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 Within #2 and #3, there are empty functions that require implementation logic.
 These will be what we focus on throughout the tutorial.
 ## ⛳️ **3.1 Checkpoint 1: Integrating into Adaptors Breakdown** ⚖️

 Now that you understand ERC4626 Vaults more, you should be able to see how Adaptors act as "APIs" for ERC4626 Vaults to interact with different external protocols.
+This is not necessarily how adaptors are created in production.
+In production, they are often created without considering how to make an adaptor fully ERC4626 agnostic, simply because they are created for use within the Sommelier protocol.
+For educational purposes, this tutorial breaks it down into ERC4626 agnostic versions before the Sommelier-Bespoke implementation.

-We will work with the starting `IERC4626ExternalProtocolAdaptor.sol` contract that Sommelier provides.
-TODO: not sure if we want to state it like this, get opinions of Sommelier smart contracts developers and team to see if they are rolling out an interface like this to educate others on building adaptors.
+We will work with the starting `IERC4626ExternalProtocolAdaptor.sol` contract created for this educational tutorial.

-As you can see, the `IERC4626ExternalProtocolAdaptor.sol` is really just a blank interface file outlining the typical steps involved when creating an adaptor to integrate with an external protocol.
+> As you can see, the `IERC4626ExternalProtocolAdaptor.sol` is really just a blank interface file outlining the typical steps involved when creating an adaptor to integrate with an external protocol.

 In the context of Sommelier, Strategist Functions, are specific functions that serve "API" purposes that the vault can exercise.
 These are called upon by approved "Strategists" for the Sommelier protocol.

-In the case of other protocols using ERC4626 Vaults, say you are working on your own ERC4626 protocol, then you'd apply whatever permissions you want, or don't want, to the Strategist functions accordingly.
+> In the case of other protocols using ERC4626 Vaults, say you are working on your own ERC4626 protocol, then you'd apply whatever permissions you want, or don't want, to the Strategist functions accordingly.

 Moving on, we'll start working through the challenge files `AuraERC4626Adaptor.sol` && `ERC46262Adaptor.sol`.